REBREATHERS are the HOTTEST Thing to come along for divers in A LONG TIME!!!

 Classes are starting regularly.
 Contact Craig at firstname.lastname@example.org to arrange your training.

-Instructor Craig Willemsen, with over 15 years experience diving and teaching rebreather divers, conducts our rebreather courses.
+Instructor Craig Willemsen, has been diving and teaching rebreather divers since the late 1990's.
 Craig has over 2500 logged rebreather dives all over the world, come learn from one of the best!

 Why all the training?
 Our goal is to have you "over-learn" the basics so you are completely comfortable with your rebreather.
 We go over and above the minimum training standards required by the certifying authorities.

-AND we offer rebreather-friendly dive trips for like-minded rebreather divers!
+AND we offer rebreather-friendly dive trips for like-minded rebreather divers.
+See why we have rebreathers users from all over the country diving with us!

 Imagine diving for 60 minutes at 100 feet with no decompression time.
 Or 90 minutes at 65 feet.
 Or two hours or even four hours at shallower depths.
 Rebreathers reduce the nitrogen out of the air you breathe, reducing significantly your nitrogen load that leads to decompression diving, longer surface intervals, and, at worst, decompression sickness.
 Your exhaled gas isn't released into the surrounding water.
 This means you aren't venting bubbles.
 Loud bubbles.
 Clouds of bubbles.
 This means you are diving silently.
 That silence, and the lack of scary random bubble clouds, allows you to get eye to eye with shy marine life that would usually hide upon hearing you.
 Most professional dive photographers are using rebreathers.